 Hypnosis, in itself, actually doesn’t do anything.
 It is simply a better platform under which therapy can be performed and utilising a natural state where the unconscious is more open to positive suggestions and able to make changes.
 It isn’t capable of making someone do anything against their will.
 If you have deep-rooted beliefs that are holding your issues in place, then there can be a certain amount of detective work in ensuring the issues are unpacked correctly and resolved in a way that is appropriate.

 The best hypnotherapists are not going to make unrealistic promises and tell you that your ‘issue will be done in three sessions’.
 They’re going to give you a guide as to how long it might take however the hypnotherapist is only one-half of the equation; perhaps even less because the other half is you!
-If people are unprepared to do the tasks that your hypnotherapist might set out of session or to listen to an audio that has been prepared for you, then how do you really know if the hypnosis is working for you or not?
+If people are unprepared to do the tasks that your hypnotherapist might set out of the session or listen to an audio that has been prepared for you, then how do you really know if the hypnosis is working for you or not?

 There has been enough research to show that hypnosis has a solid track record in achieving results compared to other therapies alone.
 As with any form of therapeutic approach, the strength is going to be in the relationship that you build with your hypnotherapist and in the trust and faith that the process works.
 For countless people, hypnotherapy has been able to provide them with the relief and resolution that other approaches were unable to provide.
 When you go with the process, commit to the work and understand that it isn’t a case of ‘putting you under and suggesting the issue away’, then you’ll have every possible chance of making the outcome you want a reality.